 During times of uncertainty and challenge, staying connected and on the same page with your team about how to control spending is pivotal.

 Invest in digital tools.
-Spend management software enables seamless communication, even when people need to work remotely.
-Digital platforms can even do some of the actual communicating -- automatically.
+Spend management software enables seamless communication, even when working remotely.
+Digital platforms can even do some of the actual communicating automatically.

 Working from home?
 Away from the office?
 Procurify has you covered.
 Our mobile app allows everyone to request purchases on the go, submit approvals without creating bottlenecks, and even receive orders by simply taking a picture of the packing slip.

 Regularly review spend.
 Set up consistent times to meet regularly with individual teams, departments, and managers to review budgeted and actual costs.
 In addition to using procurement spend management software to pull reports and track spend, video conferencing tools such as Zoom, Skype, or Whereby help teams maintain face-to-face communications and a feeling of community.